grouperenault/PSE20-HW/README.md

 WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
 Please see the CERN-OHL-S v2 for applicable conditions.

+For a description of the project, please refer to the [Readme of the PSE20-SW project](https://github.com/grouperenault/PSE20-SW/blob/master/README.md).